cmadamsgit/nagios-plugins-cmadams/README.md

 ## Description

 * check_cert:
     This plugin makes an SSL/TLS connection to the specified server/port, validates the cert, and warns/errors on the number of days until the cert expires.
 It can be set to check an RSA or ECDSA cert, and can check some types of connections using STARTTLS.

+    Required perl modules:
+    - Modern::Perl
+    - Monitoring::Plugin
+    - IO::Socket::SSL
+    - Socket
+    - POSIX

+    Optional perl modules (needed for specific protocols):
+    - Net::FTP
+    - Mail::IMAPClient
+    - Net::LDAP
+    - Net::POP3
+    - Net::SMTP

 * check_chrony:
-	This plugin checks the selected chrony NTP server
+    This plugin checks the selected chrony NTP server using the "chronyc" command line client.

+    Required perl modules:
+    - Modern::Perl
+    - Monitoring::Plugin

 * check_smtp_msg:
     This plugin makes a connection to an SMTP server, sends a message, and checks the result.

+    Required perl modules:
+    - Modern::Perl
+    - Monitoring::Plugin
+    - Net::SMTP
+    - Time::HiRes
+    - Sys::Hostname
+    - Socket
+    - POSIX

+    Optional perl modules:
+    - Authen::SASL (for authentication)
+    - IO::Socket::SSL (for SSL/STARTTLS)

 ## Notes